 Unlike the standard automotive industry, there is no mobility equipment version of Kelly Blue Book or Edmunds.com to give you an estimated trade-in value for your vehicle.
 Aside from looking at the age and mileage on the vehicle, a mobility dealer will look for signs of wear on the conversion, look at your maintenance history, determine how much of your warranty remains, and determine a fair market price for your vehicle.

-Call your local dealer to set up a free consultation today.
+Contact us to learn how to set up your free consultation today.

 How do I maintain the trade-in value of my vehicle?

 BraunAbility recommends a maintenance appointment every six months on your vehicle.
-Your BraunAbility technician will fully inspect your chassis and conversion components, clean out your ramp mechanisms, and ensure everything is functioning optimally.
+Your BraunAbility technician will fully inspect your vehicle and conversion components, clean out your ramp mechanisms, and ensure everything is functioning optimally.

 Aside from these appointments, your vehicle’s condition is largely influenced by how you use it.
 To lengthen the life and value of your vehicle, do the following: